Machine Learning & Big Data Blog

 • Kibana

-Elasticsearch, based on the Lucene engine, is the storage and analytical backbone of the ELK stack.
-Kibana lets you visualize the data on Elasticsearch in any shape or form to gain better and easily understandable insights from data.
-Logstash is the ingest engine and the starting point of the ELK, which aggregates data from multiple services, files, logs, etc., and pushes it to Elasticsearch for further analysis.
+Elasticsearch, built on the Lucene engine, is the storage and analytical backbone of the ELK stack.
+Kibana lets you visualize the data on Elasticsearch in any shape or form.
+Logstash is the ingest engine—the starting point of the stack—aggregating data from multiple services, files, and logs and pushing it to Elasticsearch for further analysis.

 (This article is part of our ElasticSearch Guide.
 Use the right-hand menu to navigate.)